Rod Dreher: Controversies

-In the early 2010s, Dreher involved himself in a controversy surrounding Metropolitan Jonah, then serving as the primate of the Orthodox Church in America (OCA), who had encountered resistance in his attempts to involve the OCA more heavily in political issues, such as abortion and gay marriage.
+In the early 2010s, Dreher involved himself in a controversy surrounding Jonah Paffhausen, then serving as the primate of the Orthodox Church in America (OCA), who had encountered resistance in his attempts to involve the OCA more heavily in political issues, such as abortion and gay marriage.
 Dreher started an anonymous website called OCA Truth, which published alleged private information about an opponent in the controversy.
-Dreher's connection with the website was exposed when emails connected to the website were leaked.
-Dreher later described his involvement in the affair as "foolish".
+Dreher's connection to the website was exposed when emails connected to the website were leaked.
+Dreher later called his involvement in the affair "foolish".

-In May 2017, Dreher published, without context, remarks of Professor Tommy Curry of Texas A&M University, quoting a single sentence from the remarks misleadingly to suggest that Curry had incited violence against white people.
+In May 2017, Dreher published, without context, remarks of Texas A&M University professor Tommy Curry, quoting a single sentence to misleadingly suggest that Curry had incited violence against white people.
 Curry was subsequently subjected to a wave of racist abuse and intimidation.
-Dreher said that he did not seek comment from Curry prior to publishing his blog post, and Curry received the support of his faculty colleagues and university president.
+Dreher said he had not sought comment from Curry before publishing his blog post, and Curry received the support of his faculty colleagues and university president.

-In January 2020, Dreher was named in a lawsuit brought by the parents of Kayla Kenney, a 15-year-old girl whose private Instagram images he posted to his blog allegedly without parental permission, and against whom he made allegations of sexual harassment, based on anonymous sources, that are denied by the girl and her family.
+In January 2020, Dreher was named in a lawsuit brought by the parents of Kayla Kenney, a 15-year-old girl whose private Instagram images he posted to his blog allegedly without parental permission, and against whom he made allegations of sexual harassment, based on anonymous sources, that Kenney and her family denied.
 The lawsuit accuses Dreher of defamation, intentional infliction of emotional distress, and invasion of privacy.
+In his article, Dreher wrote that Kenney, who had been expelled from a Christian school, had boasted of having had lesbian sex, and quoted sources as saying that she had tried to promote LGBTQ+ politics to her classmates.
+He also wrote that she had admittedly violated school policy many times.